MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMComplianceRuleFileFolderSimple.md

 Specify the folder property to compare and assess for compliance.
 Use the **-ExpectedValue** parameter to specify the value of this property, and the **-ExpressionOperator** parameter to specify the means of comparison.

+Starting in version 2010, the parameter type changed from _FileFolderProperty_ to _SimpleFileFolderProperty_ type.

 ```yaml
 Type: SimpleFileFolderProperty
 Parameter Sets: (All)